-Etoricoxib is indicated for:

-- Symptomatic relief of osteoarthritis (OA), - Rheumatoid arthritis (RA), - Symptomatic relief of ankylosing spondylitis (AS), - · Pain and signs of inflammation associated with acute gouty arthritis, - Treatment of acute pain, including that related to primary dysmenorrhea and minor dental procedures.
+- Etoricoxib tablets are indicated for: - Symptomatic relief of osteoarthritis (OA), - Rheumatoid arthritis (RA), - Symptomatic relief of ankylosing spondylitis (AS), - Pain and signs of inflammation associated with acute gouty arthritis, - Treatment of acute pain, including that related to primary dysmenorrhea and minor dental procedures.

-The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic options. (see Section 6 'Contraindications' and Section 7 'Special warning and precautions for use').
+The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic options. (see sections Contraindications and Special warnings and precautions for use).